boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

 #### Marker Based Zoom

-If you enable this option, the map will be automatically zoomed in to the marker area.
-Here in the following map widget, the map has a single marker.
+If you enable this option, the map will automatically zoom in to the marker area.
+Here, in the following map widget, the map has a single marker.
 It will be useful for the filtering process.

 ![Map Zoom](/static/assets/visualizing-data/visualization-widgets/images/map/map-zoomin.png)